bcswieder117/Feedback-Control-Systems/README.md

 # Feedback-Control-Systems
-I am reading and studying the text "Feedback Control Systems" by Phillips et al.
+I am reading and studying the text *Feedback Control Systems* by Phillips et al.